Prathi Gnayiru 9 Manimudhal 10.30 Varai: Production

-Kalyani Suresh, aged 15, was cast in the film.
+Kalyani Suresh or Poornitha, then aged 15, agreed to do the film because she liked the character.

 Soundtrack

+The music is composed by John Peter.

 Reception

 A critic from Indiaglitz opined that "Anbu has taken a serious theme and has laced it with glamour which sometimes takes the focus away from the movie.
 Nevertheless, the performance of the artistes call for appreciation and the director is to be lauded for the same".
 Malini Mannath of Chennai Online opined that "The film opens with the shot of a woman cutting a solitary figure on a hillock near the waters, as she looks out into the beyond.
 The film ends there too.
 A very aesthetically taken shot.
 Wish the rest of the film's sensibility matched with it!".